alex-neal/mars_cnn/index.md

-# Mars Surface Image Classification
+# Mars Image Classification
 *by Alex Neal ([alexneal.net](https://alexneal.net)) on September 8, 2020*

 <br>

-The HiRise Orbital Dataset [[1]](#1) consists of 3820 grayscale JPEG images of the Mars surface.
-Each 227x227 pixel image is cropped from one of 168 larger images taken by the High Resolution Imaging Science Experiment (HiRise) camera onboard the Mars Reconnaisance Orbiter.
-Wagstaff et al created this dataset for the purpose of training a CNN to categorize landmarks such as craters and dunes on the Mars surface.
-The network could then be deployed to enable content-based searching of the images on NASA's Planetary Data System (PDS).
+In *Deep Mars: CNN Classification of Mars Imagery for the PDS Imaging Atlas* [[1]](#1), Wagstaff et al. introduced the HiRise Orbital Dataset for the purpose of training a CNN to categorize Martian landmarks, such as craters and dunes.
+The dataset consists of 3820 grayscale JPEG images of the Mars surface.
+Each 227x227 pixel image is cropped from one of 168 larger images taken by a high resolution camera onboard the Mars Reconnaisance Orbiter.

-The authors of the dataset fine-tuned the well-known AlexNet CNN [[2]](#2), which was initially trained on 1.2 million images belonging to 1000 different classes.
-This method of leveraging additional data, known as transfer learning, has proven effective in many computer vision applications.
+The authors' published model is a fine-tuned version of the well-known AlexNet CNN [[2]](#2), which was initially trained on 1.2 million images belonging to 1000 different classes.
+This method of leveraging additional data, known as transfer learning, has proven effective in computer vision applications.

 For this experiment, we will attempt to maximize the performance of a CNN trained from scratch, and compare this performance to Wagner et al's transfer learning approach.
 We will tune hyperparameters by defining a hyperparameter space and performing a random search.
 The most effective set of hyperparameters from the search will be used in our final model.

+---

-We begin by importing the required modules.
+We begin by importing the modules we will be using.
 These include:
 * Tensorflow and Keras for building and training the CNN
 * Keras Tuner for optimizing hyperparameters
 * NumPy
 * matplotlib.pyplot for visualizations
 * Some other helpful utilities

 ```python